Little River Band of Ottawa Indians

 - February 18, 2022 2:00 pm, LRBOI Tribal Government Offices

 - May 19, 2022 Combined meeting with Manistee County LEPC/LPT and Community Input Session on Hazard Identification

 - August 31, 2022 12:00 p.m., via MS Teams and in person at LRBOI Tribal Government Offices

-Phase I: Data collection and community survey
+Phase I: Data collection, including a community survey.

 Phase II: Hazard identification and risk assessment